 Acceptable dress must be appropriately sized and fitted.
 NO baggy, sagging, or excessively tight clothing is permitted.
-Clothing that is distressed or that has rips/holes in it is not to be worn.
+Clothing that is distressed or that has rips/holes in it is not to be worn even with tights/sweats under.
 Clothing with profane or obscene pictures and/or lettering or which refers to alcohol, tobacco, drugs, firearms, or related material is prohibited.
-Judgment of an administrator in matters of dress and appearance is final.
+The judgment of an administrator in matters of dress and appearance is final.
 Attire cannot be altered and must conform to the following requirements: